CDAT/cdms/docs/source/manual/cdms_2.rst

 allows use of MV commands without any prefix.

-Table `Variable Constructors in module MV <#table-variable-constructors-in-module-mv>`_,  lists the constructors in MV.
+Table `Variable Constructors in module MV <#id5>`_,  lists the constructors in MV.
 All functions return a transient variable.
 In most cases the keywords axes, attributes, and id are available. axes is a list of axis objects which specifies the domain of the variable. attributes is a dictionary. id is a special